Methotrexate

 Long term side effects:

 Methotrexate may be taken for long periods (more than 25 years).
-The following are rare but possible long-term issues:
+The following are rare but possible long-term side effects:

 • Liver: Very rare cases of increased fibrous tissue in the liver have been reported after long-term treatment.
 This risk is increased when combined with alcohol.
 Regular monitoring can minimise the risk of this occurring.

-• Cancer: People who have rheumatoid arthritis and other similar inflammatory conditions have an increased risk of lymphoma (a lymph node cancer).
-It is not clear whether methotrexate increases this risk further but any additional risk is likely to be very small.
-Methotrexate may also reduce the risk of these cancers by controlling the inflammation.
-For general cancer prevention, stopping smoking is recommended.
+• Cancer: People who have rheumatoid arthritis and other similar inflammatory conditions have a higher risk of lymphoma (a type of lymph node cancer).
+It is not clear if methotrexate increases this risk, but ig it does, the added risk is likely very small.
+Methotrexate may also lower the risk of these cancers by controlling inflammation.
+For general cancer prevention, it is recommended to stop smoking.
 An annual skin check to detect any early skin cancer is also recommended.

 • Fertility: Methotrexate does not affect a person’s ability to have children in the long term.
 See also Precautions.